CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/lab2.md

    ![OpenAI Studio](images/ima2upd.png)

-   > **Note:** Note: If you don’t see an option like the one shown in the image above, refer to the image below to navigate to Azure AI Foundry.
+   > **Note:** If you don’t see an option like the one shown in the image above, refer to the image below to navigate to Azure AI Foundry.

       ![OpenAI Studio](images/aifoundry.png)